samrocketman/buildwine/README.md

 prefix at `$HOME/usr`.
 This was done to play No Man's Sky on WINE but the pre-built Ubuntu packages didn't seem to work at all.

-I intend to also register my experience with the [No Man's Sky GOG page on the AppDB][appdb_nms].
+I have registered my experience with the [No Man's Sky GOG page on the AppDB][appdb_nms].

 Other references: